dnmfarrell/berrybrew/README.md

     > berrybrew off

-Temporarily use selected versions temporarily:
+Temporarily use a selected version:

     > berrybrew use 5.10.1_32

-Temporarily use a Perl version, but spawn a new command window:
+Temporarily use a Perl version, but spawn in a new command window:

     > berrybrew use --win 5.10.1_32